kslat3r/express-webinar/deck/PITCHME.md

 ### What we will cover

-* How the V8 runtime works and how the event loop processes your code
+* How the JavaScript event loop processes your code
-* How NPM operates in comparison to Maven
+* How NPM manages your dependencies and tooling
-* How the Express.js application middleware stack works
+* How to quickly generate an Express.js app
-* How to quickly create an Express.js application using express-generator
+* How the Express.js middleware stack works
 * A walkthrough of a simple RESTful application with database connectivity

 ---